CCA x Jerwood = Supports

 For any further information, contact us on supports@ccadld.org.

 These 1-2-1 surgeries are for artists who want to chat about their work, or receive critical and practical advice such as funding application feedback with CCA’s Director Catherine Hemelryk.
-This opportunity is for artists who are not currently in any type of formal education who have begun their professional practice.
+This opportunity is for artists who are not currently in any type of formal education who have begun their professional practice, and are based in or from the North of Ireland.
 We will have four slots available per day, each lasting for 25 minutes.

 For any further information, contact us on supports@ccadld.org.